HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 ```
 - service_url - The url of the AppScan service when connecting to AppScan 360.
 - acceptssl - Allow connections to an AppScan service with an untrusted certificate.
 Recommended for testing purposes only.
-# Optional Parameters For Publishing Issues to AppScan on Cloud
+# Optional Parameters For Publishing Issues to ASoC or AppScan 360
+- service_url - The url of your AppScan 360 instance.
+This is required for connections to AppScan 360.
+Defaults to ASoC (https://cloud.appscan.com).
 - issue_status - The status of issues that are published to ASoC.
 Must be one of 'open', 'inprogress', 'noise', 'fixed', or 'passed'.
 The default is 'open'.
 - scan_base_name - The base name of the scan for issues published to ASoC.
 A timestamp is appended to the given base name.
 The default is 'GitHub_CodeSweep'.
 - personal_scan - When issues are published to ASoC, the scan representing those issues can be made a [personal scan](https://help.hcltechsw.com/appscan/ASoC/appseccloud_scans_personal.html).
 The default is false.